 Stanford Grad Updates Information for graduate students for the 2020-21 academic year.

 Following the University's recommendation that the community minimize in-person contact, the Student Services Center is only offering virtual contact options:

 For quickest response, please submit a ServiceNow Ticket.
-We have additional staff focused on answering tickets to ensure we respond to you as quickly as possible.
+We will respond to your inquiries as quickly as possible.

 Virtual Appointments: If you prefer to talk to a Specialist, we offer advising sessions via Zoom by appointment.

 Our LiveChat option is temporarily unavailable so that the SSC can focus on answering the very large volume of Autumn Quarter tickets.

 Stanford will operate four full, 10-week academic terms in academic year 2020-21, Autumn Winter, Spring, and Summer.
 Undergraduates are expected to enroll in three of the four quarters during the 2020-21 academic year.
 The term in which an undergraduate is not required to enroll is called the Flex Term; students, however, may enroll in 5 free units during their Flex Term.
 Students declare their Flex Term via the Quarter Check-in in Axess.
 International undergraduates, however, are expected to enroll in three consecutive quarters during the 2020-21 academic year.